 It might also be worth taking an old back up phone for emergencies too.

-Definitely go and see the bands you love.
-For me Foo Fighters was the absolute best thing ever!
-However, it’s always good to expose yourself to some new stuff too as seeing a band live can be a game changer.
+For me, Foo Fighters, The Killers and Kylie were my absolute highlights of the last two festivals, however, it’s always good to expose yourself to some new stuff too as seeing a band live can be a game changer.

 Before this years’ Glastonbury, I wasn’t a massive fan of The xx, I’d heard of them but that was about it.
 But watching them live, I was mesmerised and I’d now say ‘Angels’ is up there in my top 10 songs.